Cancel anytime

 Overview

-ProShares Short FTSE China 50 (YXI) seeks daily investment results, before fees and expenses, that correspond to the inverse (-1x) of the daily performance of the FTSE China 50 Index.
-It's designed for investors seeking to profit from a decline in the Chinese stock market, specifically targeting large-cap Chinese companies traded on the Hong Kong Stock Exchange.
-The fund employs a derivatives-based strategy to achieve its objective.
+The ProShares Short FTSE China 50 (YXI) seeks daily investment results, before fees and expenses, that correspond to the inverse (-1x) of the daily performance of the FTSE China 50 Index.
+It offers investors a way to profit from a decline in the Chinese stock market as represented by the FTSE China 50 Index.

 Reputation and Reliability